tencentyun/intlcloud-documents/product/存储/对象存储 4.0/购买指南/欠费说明_intl.md

    </tr>
 </table>

-## Service Suspended upon Arrears
+## Past Due Payment and Service Suspension

-COS will be out of service after your account falls into arrears for 24 hours.
-Your data will be kept for 120 days and will be destroyed thereafter if you do not pay the arrears within such time.
+If the account payment is past due for more than 24 hours, COS will be out of service.
+Your data will be stored for 120 days and will be destroyed thereafter if you do not pay the due and have a positive balance within such time.

 If you receive an arrears notification, please go to the [Top-up Center](https://console.cloud.tencent.com/account/recharge) on the console and top up your account timely to prevent your business from being affected.